-The AIM RainbowSupport Acceptance and Celebration of LGBTQIA+
+AIM for the RainbowSupport, Acceptance and Celebration of LGBTQIA+

+I am an autistic, trans woman with one grown-up daughter.
 Discovering I am autistic was important to me because it finally allowed me to understand myself.
 I’m a firm advocate for neurodiversity, autistic and LGBT rights, and the social model of disability.
-As part of that I have offered to assist A.I.M. with those matters involving the intersection of autism and gender.

 I am a 22-year-old actor and filmmaker.
 Autistic and non-binary.
 Love superhero movies!

-- I.M. events are designed to provide a safe, supportive and inclusive environment for all who attend, including any who identify as LGBT.
+- AIM events are designed to provide a safe, supportive and inclusive environment for all who attend, including any who identify as LGBT.

-- I.M. works closely with LGBT autistic people to ensure that we understand their particular needs and can offer appropriate support.
+- AIM works closely with LGBT autistic people to ensure that we understand their particular needs and can offer appropriate support.

 - We provide a confidential email service for autistic LGBT young people and adults, their carers and families, where they can contact other LGBT autistics for support and advice.
 The email address is email@example.com.